 Two other instruments have been used in the LPAD battery and may be included by various dynamic assessment practitioners and LPAD trained examiners.
 They are the Test of Verbal Abstracting (TVA) and the Human Figure Drawing (administered according to LPAD procedures).
-Readers will find complete descriptions in the first edition of the LPAD Examiner's Manual (Feuerstein et al., 1986) and in the Revised Examiner's Manual (Feuerstein et al., 1985).
+The reader can find complete descriptions in the first edition of the LPAD Examiner's Manual (Feuerstein et al., 1986) and in the Revised Examiner's Manual (Feuerstein et al., 1995).